Adding and Subtracting Directed Numbers

-This lesson unit is intended to help you assess how well students are able to:
+This lesson unit is intended to help students to:

-This activity will take two lessons.
-The lessons are structured in the following way:
+This lesson unit is structured in the following way:

-20 minutes before the lesson, and two 50-minute lessons.
-Timings are approximate; exact timings will depend on the needs of your students.
+15 minutes before the lesson, a 90-minute lesson and 15 minutes in a subsequent lesson, or for homework.
+These timings are not exact.
+Exact timings will depend on the needs of your students.

 This lesson involves a range of mathematical practices from the standards, with emphasis on: